 You might be seated across from a hiring manager in a boardroom, or sitting with your potential new boss in their office.
-You’re wearing your favourite job-interview appropriate outfit.
+You’re wearing your favourite interview-appropriate outfit.
 You’ve prepared for the interview based on tips from recruiters.
-You answer the interviewer’s questions and clearly, concisely and convincingly share information about yourself, your capabilities and accomplishments.
+You answer the interviewer’s questions and clearly, concisely and convincingly share information about yourself, your capabilities and your accomplishments.
 You convey why you’d be an awesome fit for both the role and the organization.

 Here are three things to never ask about or say in a job interview:

 - Don’t say the job you’re interviewing for is a stepping stone to another job.
 Think about if you were dating someone and they told you they were waiting for someone better to come along – you’d feel pretty bad.
 That’s how a potential employer would take it too.

 - Don’t complain about your past employer.
 It can indicate that you’re immature or unable to build professional relationships.

 - Don’t ask about vacation time.
 You may seem like you’re already eager to step away from the role and your responsibilities.
 You’ll learn about (and maybe even be able to negotiate) vacation time if you receive a job offer.